 3 Reasons to have professional help for treating dual diagnosis

-While many of those who remain undiagnosed choose to self-medicate to ease their symptoms, there are several reasons why this decision is not only unhelpful, but also incredibly dangerous.
+While many of those who remain undiagnosed choose to self-medicate to ease their symptoms, there are several reasons why this decision is not only unhelpful but also incredibly dangerous.

 1) The illnesses are comorbid.

 Comorbidity is when one illness interacts with and affects the other.
-If and when neither illness is treated, one of the illnesses can actually make the other one worse.
-When only one of the illnesses is treated, the treatment has far less effectiveness in practice.
+If and when neither illness is treated, one of the illnesses can make the other one worse.
+When only one of the illnesses is treated, the treatment has far less effective in practice.
 When both of the illnesses are treated through dual diagnosis therapy, the chance for full and lasting recovery is significantly improved, and it becomes easier to return to a full and useful life.

 2) Sobriety is necessary for proper treatment.

 Mixing alcohol and/or drugs with medications can have a serious effect.
-Many medications, including those prescribed over-the-counter, interact with alcohol and/or drugs in quite harmful ways.
+Many medications, including those prescribed over the counter, interact with alcohol and/or drugs in quite harmful ways.
 It’s unlikely that the patient will benefit very much from talk therapy if they are under the influence.
 Sobriety is key in recovery from both the addiction, as well as the initial mood disorder.

 3) There are many safe and effective options at your disposal.

-While it’s possible that a sufferer may need to go to more than one doctor and attend more than one support group, all treatment providers should be aware that the sufferer has a dual diagnosis.
+While a sufferer may need to go to more than one doctor and attend more than one support group, all treatment providers should be aware that the sufferer has a dual diagnosis.
 Treatment for the mood disorder in question might include counseling or talk therapy, medication, as well as a support group that specializes in issues related to those with a dual diagnosis.
 Treatment for alcohol and/or drug use may include some type of recovery group, as well.